Rha3L/Rha3L/README.md

   A pizza shop website originally written in Javascript and React.
 I rewrited it in Typescript to practice Typescript + React.

 - [SocialApp](https://github.com/Rha3L/socialapp-mern)
   A full stack social media app built on MERN stack.
-It implemented use authorisation and authentication.
-It practiced CRUD operarions with database.
+It implemented use authorisation, authentication and CRUD operations with database.

 I'm currently working on React testing library and Jest.
 <!--